 She joined MASYAP as Threads of Care Coordinator in 2021.
 She worked as a Secretary at Henderson, Whitney and Associates in 2015.
 Also worked as an intern at Ministry of Information under Department of E-government in 2017 and 2018, Worked at Hashmar Food Express as sales technical engineer in 2019 and also worked at Sinohydro Cooperation Limited as Safety officer in 2020.

 Luwira Umar – Office Assistant

-Luwira has been with MASYAP since 2013, and assists with both the womens and the youth outreach programmes.
-She also helps with day-to-day office administration, and maintaining contact with all members.
+Luwira has been with MASYAP since 2013 and assists with both the women and the youth outreach programmes.
+She also helps with day-to-day office administration and maintaining contact with all members.